ponolite/INFO-5940-Codespace/ref-log.md

 #### Session 1: Initial Code Structure
 - **Date**: 10/25/2025
-- **Purpose**: Generated re-usable, setup code for Streamlit app with relevant help functions (e.g., )
+- **Purpose**: Generated re-usable, setup code for Streamlit app with relevant help functions
-- **Rationale**: Quicken initial setup and ensured best programming practices for Streamlit operation
+- **Rationale**: Fastrack initial setup and ensured best programming practices for Streamlit operation
 - **Specific Usage**:
-  - Implemented the syntax for file uploader with multiple file type support
   - Set up helper functions (e.g., read_file_to_text, build_vectorstore_from_files, retrieve_context) based on previous lecture notes to modularize the coding process
   - Provided dependency references for functions relying on LangChain, Chroma, and OpenAI embeddings.
 - **What Was Modified**: Adapted the generated code to read files as well as format retrieved documents into a readable context string.
 Implement codes that import LangChain utilities.